luiscoco/AWS_Review_Session1/README.md

 It's made up of several key components that work together to ensure resilience, scalability, and performance.

 ### 1.1.
+AWS Regions

-AWS Regions : A physical location around the world where AWS clusters data centers.
+A physical location around the world where AWS clusters data centers.

 Each AWS Region consists of multiple, isolated, and physically separate Availability Zones.

 AWS Regions are totally isolated from each other, creating the greatest possible fault tolerance and stability

 ### 1.2.
-AWS Availability Zones (AZs): One or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
+AWS Availability Zones (AZs)

+One or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.

 AZs give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center

 easily AZs are connected to each other with fast, private fiber-optic networking, enabling you to architect applications that automatically fail-over between AZs without interruption.

 ### 1.3.
-Points of Presence (PoP): Smaller endpoints used for hosting cached data.
+Points of Presence (PoP)

+Smaller endpoints used for hosting cached data.

 600+ Edge Locations and 13 regional mid-tier regional cache servers